 As an artist, Lauren does what she pleases and is insecure about it.
 She devotes regular time to maintaining a persona on Facebook that is in the process of being turned into a feature piece.

-In her personal life, Lauren dabbles heavily in foreign language, notably conversational French and ages 0-3 Swedish.
+In her personal life, Lauren dabbles heavily in foreign language, notably conversational French and German, and ages 0-3 Swedish.
 Her other hobbies include opening many tabs with articles to read “for later”, mediocre photoshopping, and eating chips straight out of the bag.

 this poem is about jason bourne